fresns/docs/clients/en-US/reference/data/post.md

         "userListUrl": "String / URL to View User List", },
     "commentConfig": {
-        "hidden": "Boolean / Whether to hide all comments", "disabled": "Boolean / Whether comments are disabled", "private": "Boolean / Whether the comment is private (visible only to the comment author and post author)", "action": {
+        "visible": "Boolean / Whether comments are visible (invisible is hidden from everyone, including the author)", "enabled": "Boolean / Comments enabled or not", "privacy": "String / public or private (visible only to the author of the comment and the author of the post)", "action": {
             "hasActionButton": "Boolean / Is there a button for comments", "buttonName": "String / Button text",